 #!/bin/sh echo "startup-demo started" exec sleep infinity

-Replace the example with the real binary or script that should start automatically.
-A wrapper script is only needed when the command requires setup before the main process starts.
+Replace the example with the real command.
+Use a wrapper script only when the service needs setup before the main process starts.

 $ sudo chmod 755 /usr/local/bin/startup-demo.sh